-Crowdfunding makes it easier than ever for your friends, family and even strangers to back your business.
-This list helps you quickly evaluate the leaders in the market to find the one that could work best for your needs.
+Crowdfunding makes it easier than ever for your friends, family and even strangers to back your business or product idea.
+This list helps you quickly evaluate the leaders in the market to find the one that might work best for you.

-You’ve no doubt heard of this Brooklyn-based platform — in some circles, “Kickstarter” is to crowdfunding what “Kleenex” is to tissue.
+You’ve no doubt heard of this Brooklyn-based platform – in some circles, “Kickstarter” is to crowdfunding sites what “Kleenex” is to tissue.

-It’s an all-or-nothing platform — which means if you don’t reach your fundraising goal by the end of the designated time, you won’t get any of the money you raised.
-It also means that your backers won’t have to pay for your project, which could make donating more attractive.
+It’s an all-or-nothing platform – which means if you don’t reach your fundraising goal by the end of the designated time, you won’t get any of the money raised up to that point.
+It also means your backers won’t have to pay for your project, which could make donating more attractive.

 How Kickstarter works